 A new tool to let you see how strong a proposed password might be.
 Includes an explanation of the factors that makes your password strong or weak.

 Outlines a method to create a memorable and secure password and includes an example.

 Password Security (Duke

 University IT Security Office)

 Explains why password security is important, how passwords are stolen, and how to choose and maintain a secure one.
-Also lists a timetable for how long it would take to crack passwords of a certain length (up to 8 characters).

 Consider using LastPass as a secure alternative to saving passwords in your browser.
 It's free, works across multiple devices, platforms, and browsers, and can even generate secure passwords for you to use.
 Also provides several other features—some for a low fee.